 Our Data Protection Officer makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, at firstname.lastname@example.org or 01483 523333.
+If you have any concerns or questions about how we look after your personal information, please email the Data Protection Officer at firstname.lastname@example.org.

 Personal information can be anything that identifies and relates to a living person.
 This can include information that, when put together with other information, can then identify a person.
 For example, this could be your name and contact details.

 Some information is 'special' and needs more protection due to its sensitivity.
 It is often information you would not want widely known and is very personal to you.
 This is likely to include anything that can reveal your:

 We may need to use some information about you to:

 - deliver services and support to you